-- The current character and functionality of the landscape - Needs across various sports and recreation uses, including current & future tenants - Emerging trends and issues - Priorities, levels of service and resources - Catchment area and population demographic demands (present and future) - Events and sport and recreation delivery - Car parking and traffic movement/management requirements - Community expectations and needs - The realities of the economic, social, environmental and legislative context of the time - Alignment with council's Sunshine Coast Sport and Active Recreation Plan and Open Space Strategy - The current site and the recently acquired additional land, plus the potential adjacent land south of the sports facility on Steve Irwin Way as a possible site for future sport and recreation use - Relevant planning constraints and opportunities, including environmental, flood immunity, land zonings, DA requirements etc. - Current and proposed tenure arrangements.
+- The functionality, configuration, usage and capacity of the site, including the potential relationship with local schools - The current character and functionality of the landscape - Needs across various sports and recreation uses, including current & future tenants - Emerging trends and issues - Priorities, levels of service and resources - Catchment area and population demographic demands (present and future) - Events and sport and recreation delivery - Car parking and traffic movement/management requirements - Community expectations and needs - The realities of the economic, social, environmental and legislative context of the time - Alignment with council's Sunshine Coast Sport and Active Recreation Plan 2011 2026 and Open Space Strategy 2011 - The current site and the recently acquired additional land, plus the potential adjacent land south of the sports facility on Steve Irwin Way as a possible site for future sport and recreation use - Relevant planning constraints and opportunities, including environmental, flood immunity, land zonings, DA requirements etc. - Current and proposed tenure arrangements.